“Much of the appeal that … Judy retains is in nostalgia.” – Uncredited, 1963

-Also on June 3, 1942: Paul Harrison’s column tells the story of his visiting Judy on the set of For Me And My Gal when she heard that husband David Rose was in a train wreck.
+Also on June 3, 1942: Paul Harrison’s column tells the story of his visiting Judy on the set of For Me And My Gal when she heard that her husband David Rose was in a train wreck.
 That is a wreck of his fully functioning miniature trains on their property.

-June 3, 1943: Here’s an early notice announcing Judy’s upcoming concert at the Robin Hood Dell in Philadelphia, July 1st.
+June 3, 1943: Here’s an early notice announcing Judy’s upcoming concert at the Robin Hood Dell in Philadelphia, on July 1st.
 The concert was Judy’s first time “in concert” as an adult and was a preview, of sorts, of her legendary “concert years” that began in 1951.

 June 3, 1944: Judy, Bing Crosby, Frank Sinatra, and Bob Hope recorded “Command Performance #122.”
 Discs of the recording were sent out to military facilities around the world for airing over the Armed Forces Radio Services network.
 The show was also broadcast on June 25, 1944.